 - The key for the variant is used to connect a characteristic value to the state.

 - The factor that raises the surcharge by.
-As a constant, numeric attribute, or numeric expression, we may join the element.
+We may join the element as a constant, numeric attribute, or numeric expression.

 Steps in Variant Configuration